WROR-FM

 WROR-FM (105.7 FM) – branded as 105.7 WROR – is a commercial classic hits radio station licensed to Framingham, Massachusetts.
 Owned by the Beasley Broadcast Group, the station serves Greater Boston and much of surrounding New England, including portions of the Portsmouth and Providence radio markets.
-The WROR studios are located in the Boston suburb of Waltham, while the station transmitter resides on the Prudential Tower in Downtown Boston.
-WROR is continually ranked as one of the highest-rated radio stations in the Boston media market, as well as one of the highest-rated classic hits stations in the United States.
+The WROR studios are located in the Boston suburb of Waltham, while the station's transmitter is located at the Prudential Tower in Downtown Boston.

-WROR's transmitter is on the lower FM mast of the Prudential Tower in Downtown Boston.
-The signal reaches as far north as Portsmouth, New Hampshire, and as far south as Providence, Rhode Island.
-Besides a standard analog transmission, WROR broadcasts in HD Radio, and is available online.
+The station has an emphasis on 1980s music, along with hit songs from the 1970s, and some 1990s and 2000s hits.

 History

 WKOX-FM (1960–1971)

 The station signed on as WKOX-FM on February 10, 1960, the FM companion of WKOX (1190 AM).
 Initially a simulcast of WKOX's daytime programming, WKOX-FM exclusively aired classical music programming at night, oriented towards Boston's MetroWest suburbs.

 In January 1969, the station began broadcasting a top 40/album rock format as The New FM 105, and then later as FM Stereo 105.
-WKOX-FM was the Boston area's first FM top 40 station featuring live disc jockeys, including hosts Bill Thomas, Brother Bill Heizer, FM Douglas, program director Dick Stevens, John Leisher, Alan Fraser, J. William Charles, with Kenny McKay and Jimmy Conlee.
+WKOX-FM was the Boston area's first FM top 40 station featuring live disc jockeys, including hosts Bill Thomas, Brother Bill Heizer, FM Douglas, program director Dick Stevens, John Leisher, Al Fraser, J. William Charles, with Ken McKay and Jim Conlee.
 WKOX-FM converted to stereo broadcasting that July.